euccas/euccas.github.io/source/_posts/2022-05-21-read-inspired-how-to-create-tech-products-customers-love.md

 ## One

-Behind every great product there is someone - usually someone behind the scenes, working tirelessly - who led the product team to combine technology and design to solve real customer problems in a way that met the needs of the business.
+- Behind every great product there is someone - usually someone behind the scenes, working tirelessly - who led the product team to combine technology and design to solve real customer problems in a way that met the needs of the business.

+- In a startup, the product manager role is usually covered by one of the co-founders.
+Typically, there are fewer than 25 engineers, covering a range of from one product team up to maybe four or five.

 ## Two